ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## AS-to-C: Response ## {#sec-as-c-token}

-After having verified the POST request to the token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS proceeds as defined below.
+After having verified the POST access token request to the token endpoint and that the client is authorized to obtain an access token aligned with the request, the AS proceeds as defined below.

 In the following, an authentication credential is denoted as "confirmed" if and only if the AS has achieved proof of possession of the private key associated with the public key of that authentication credential and such proof still holds.
 Otherwise, an authentication credential is denoted as "non confirmed".